USB notes

 - depends on the device

-- mostly it's fine, though it's not a guarantee, and a few specific things can cause issues
+- often it's fine, though it's not a guarantee, and a few specific things can cause issues

 - if it involves storage, you may break off in the middle of a write.